Nursing Home & Dr Graham

 June recounts:

-My older brother James and myself were born in the Nursing Home in 1933 & 1935.
+My brother James and myself were born in the Nursing Home.
 On our Birth Certificates it states: "The Duchess of Connaught's Memorial Nursing Home, Bagshot R.D."My Mother used to say: "This was where you were born" when we passed by along the A30.
 Left hand side of the main London Road.
 Also she said the Duke of Connaught gave this building to be used as a Nursing Home to commemorate the death of his daughter in childbirth.
 The photograph is as my Mother told me.
 My Mother is no longer alive...always too late to ask more questions!!

 Michael writes from the USA